With so many amazing HR blogs out there (don’t forget newsletters!), even choosing which ones to read can be a time consuming affair.

 What it’s all about: The Evil HR Lady and her blog are on a mission: to demystify the HR department and clear up your most pressing questions about what goes on in Human Resources.
 From payroll to discrimination, the Evil HR lady candidly answers everything you might be curious about.
 She even takes questions via email.

 What it’s all about: This company culture blog’s topics include employee retention, recruitment strategies, reviews, organizational culture, remote work, and even more.
-As an added bonus, this blog has a sense of humor, makes fun popular culture references, and touches on some subjects other HR blogs might be afraid to cover, like strange co-workers.
+As an added bonus, this blog has a sense of humor, makes fun popular culture references, and touches on some subjects other HR blogs might be afraid to cover, like strange co-workers with quotes.

 What it’s all about: What separates this blog from others in the pack?
 Passion, a hyper-personal voice, and some kick-ass employee recognition ideas.
 As far as HR blogs go, this one is about as close as you can get to sharing a cup of coffee with an HR expert.
 Allison, the primary writer for the blog, has a passion for sharing everything she’s learned in over 20 years of working in offices…and it shines through all of her posts.